French Press Brew Ratio Explained

 What grind size is best for French press?

 A coarse grind is usually best for French press because it reduces sediment and helps keep the cup from tasting overextracted.
 If you are still getting a gritty or sludgy result, the grind may be too fine.
+If your cup tastes hollow or weak even at a normal ratio, the grind may be too coarse and not extracting enough.
 For a more detailed breakdown, read our grind size guide.

 Conclusion

 The French press brew ratio is the easiest way to control strength, but it works best when you treat it as a starting point rather than a fixed rule.
 Begin with a standard ratio, keep your grind and steep time consistent, and then adjust one variable at a time until the cup matches your taste.
 If you want more body, move toward a stronger ratio; if you want more clarity, move a little lighter.
-That method will get you to a better French press brew faster than guessing.
+That method will get you to a better French press brew faster than guessing, and it will also help you avoid the common mistake of overcorrecting with the wrong variable.

 About SmartCoffeeHub: We publish expert-driven guides focused on brewing science, grinder mechanics, and practical coffee optimization, built for real home use and specialty coffee results.